Get insider access

 5.9 Bare Floor

-The Shark IQ 2-in-1 Robot is okay for use on bare floors.
-It does a decent job of clearing away solid debris.
-It's also very effective when dealing with pet hair, and its long runtime allows it to easily clean large rooms.
+The Shark IQ 2-in-1 Robot is sup-par for use on bare floors.
+Despite offering decent airflow, this vacuum struggles to pick up a lot of debris.
+It provides inadequate performance along walls and in corners, even relative to other robot vacuums with a circular design.
+On the bright side, its long runtime allows it to easily clean large rooms.
 That said, it doesn't do a great job of maneuvering itself, and it's tall enough to get stuck under some lower tables and chairs.

 Pros